 I’ve always felt like an outsider.
 I was born late, the last of my generation in my large extended family.
 I was too young to participate in my family’s life while it was all happening, and by the time I reached those milestones of family holidays and celebrations, I often as not did them with just my mother, or by myself.
 As I grew older I went to schools in other, far flung parts of Sydney – many long bus rides away.
-The inner city area we lived in – Glebe – was mainly a slum then, and I was a middle class first contact-er.
-Neighbours and other kids in the neighbourhood often commented on my accent.
+The inner city area we lived in – Glebe – was still mainly a slum then, and I had a middle class accent.
+Neighbours and other kids in the neighbourhood often commented on it.
 “Why do you speak so strangely?” they would ask.
 I didn’t know.
-I didn’t understand at the time it was because I was middle class.
+I didn’t understand at the time it was partly because I was middle class – by way of a complicated, history, just one suburb over, in Newtown, where my mother had grown up in a slum herself.
 So instead people guessed it was a Canadian accent, and I became accepted as probably being foreign.
 And I took that on, too.
 I felt foreign.
 Feeling like an outsider in my immediate family, as well, I sometimes wondered if I might have been adopted.
 In fact, a few times over the years a friend would ask me that outright.
 But I looked too much like both sides of my family for that to be true.
 What my friends were picking up on was real, though.
 For complicated reasons that I have only a tiny understanding of, I didn’t fit in, and eventually that became my preferred way to be.

 What complicates my story about myself is that in many ways I look like – and am – an insider, and for this I’ve been given many of the privileges of an insider, too – like access.
 The schools I went to, for example – schools I’m proud of for their commitment to equal and excellent education for girls – say ‘inside’.
 Outside my home I could reap some of the benefits of appearing normal, and even privileged in some ways, because I learned very young how to ‘pass’.
 Like many writers I felt as if I was going undercover, keeping a look out and noticing to take the intelligence I gathered back to my lair – which later became my writing.